elotroalex/chiens/_texts/translation.md

 - days tidy as an orphanage going to Mass
 - days with the swing of a well-mannered assassin
 - will be robbed of milk, of herbs and hours
-- with their demeanor of wild cherry
+- with their expressions of wild cherry
-- with their galley curtsies by the swans' route
+- with their galley manners on the swans' route
 - with the airs of a familiar castle

 ---